Chronic Traumatic Encephalopathy and Addiction

 High School Football and Opioid Addiction

-Because of the time delay between when injuries occur and when the health problems appear, it’s conceivable that the devastating behavioral changes and substance abuse problems that we see with young men in their 20s are actually due to events that transpired during their teenage years.
+Because of the time delay between when injuries occur and when the health problems appear, it’s conceivable that the devastating behavioral changes and substance abuse problems that we see with young people in their 20s are actually due to events that transpired during their teenage years.

 The problem with young athletes and substance abuse is so concerning that West Virginia is leading a multi-state initiative aimed at helping high school athletes avoid falling victim to the opioid epidemic.